indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 The third way is about creating a culture of continual learning and experimentation.
 Fast feedback enables us to learn from our mistakes.
 But that's only part of the solution.
-We want to constantly improve, experiment and create new knowledge in the entire organization.
+We want to continually improve, experiment, and create new knowledge in the entire organization.
-After all, organizations that are able to learn quicker than others have a competitive advantage.
+After all, organizations that can learn quicker than others have a competitive advantage.

 ### 3.1.
 High-trust Culture

 In low trust work environments, incidents are often followed by the *name, shame, blame* pattern.
 This, however, obstructs individuals and the entire organization from learning.
 Getting punished for mistakes incentivizes you to stay in your comfort zone; that happy little place where you're less likely to cause problems.
-You're discouraged from experimenting, trying out new things and asking _"what-if"_ questions.
+You're discouraged from experimenting, trying out new things, and asking _"what-if"_ questions.
 Instead of taking responsibility, it's more convenient to hide failures under the covers.
 People are less likely to speak up and propose novel solutions to existing problems.
 Those who try to innovate are met with resistance.